viswakash/viswakash/README.md

 ### Hi there 👋

-**viswakash/viswakash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on becoming a proficient full stack developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced cloud computing.
-- 👯 I’m looking to collaborate on various Web and Cloud Projects
+- 👯 I’m looking to collaborate on various Web and Cloud Projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with advanced DevOps.
-- 💬 Ask me about Cloud Computing and Web Development
+- 💬 Ask me about Cloud Computing and Web Development.
+- 🔭 I’m currently looking for internships in software development roles.
 - 📫 How to reach me:
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am a content creator:)